 Schedule a call from one of advisors .
 We have trained Insolvency Practitioners throughout Scotland who specialise in business rescue and recovery solutions.

 Many businesses are forced into liquidation by their creditors each year in Scotland, with HMRC tax and VAT debts being the biggest cause.
 Often, these liquidations could have been avoided if directors had sought advice when cash flow problems started to show.
 The sooner you reach out for help the greater the chance you will have of saving your company or controlling how your company is closed.

 The number of companies being forced into compulsory liquidation is very high in Scotland.
 This is partly due to how our insolvency processes work here compared to England.
 Once a court processes a petition to wind up your company from a creditor then everything happens very quickly.
 The court’s decision is posted publicly (walled) which in turn causes the banks to freeze your business bank account.
 This is crippling for almost all businesses as without access to your bank accounts and your assets being frozen from sale there is no way to generate any more income, pay wages or suppliers.

 The key theme you will notice through this entire website is that you must seek advice as early as possible.
 There are many solutions to company debt problems but as time goes on those options lessen until there is nothing left but liquidation.

-Get in touch with us.
-You can speak with a professional who is specialised in Scottish business insolvency procedures and will be able to advise you on which options are best for you.
-All advice is FREE and confidential.
+Arrange a 5min chat and get all your questions answered.
+You can speak with a professional who is specialised in Scottish business insolvency procedures and is be able to advise you on which options are best for you.
+All advice is free and confidential.
 We do not store your information for any purposes other than contacting you regarding your inquiry.